andrea-mitridate/PTArcade/docs/inputs/model.md

      - [enterprise.signals.parameter.Constant][]
      - [ptarcade.models_utils.Gamma][].

-??? warning "Common parameters vs pulsar-dependent"
+??? warning "Common Parameters vs. Pulsar-Dependent"

-    Parameters are assumed common by default.
-If pulsar-dependent, you **must** pass `common=False` as a keyword argument to `prior`.
+    Parameters are assumed to be common by default.
+If they are pulsar-dependent, you **must** pass `common=False` as a keyword argument to `prior`.

-## Stochastic signals
+## Stochastic Signals
 Stochastic signals are defined via the `spectrum` function.
-The first parameter of this function should be named `f` and it's supposed to be a [NumPy array][numpy] containing the frequencies (in unit of Hz) at which the spectrum will be evaluated.
+The first parameter of this function should be named `f` and it is supposed to be a [NumPy array][numpy] containing the frequencies (in units of Hz) at which the spectrum will be evaluated.
 The names of the remaining parameters should match the keys of the `parameters` dictionary.
-The `spectrum` function should return a [NumPy array][numpy] containing the value of $h^2\Omega_{\mathrm{GW}}$ at each of the frequencies given in `f`.
+The `spectrum` function should return a [NumPy array][numpy] containing the value of $h^2\Omega_{\mathrm{GW}}$ at each of the frequencies in `f`.

-??? example "Stochastic signal example"
+??? example "Stochastic Signal Example"
-    For example, the `spectrum` function for a model with
+    The `spectrum` function for a model with

     $$
     h^2\Omega_{\rm GW}(f) = \frac{a}{1+b/f}